wadhah101/insat-gl-knowledge/docs/GL4/Semester 2/Software Architecture/Software Architecture 946334d2c384444da293ded724bb91f0.md

 ![Untitled](Software%20Architecture%20946334d2c384444da293ded724bb91f0/Untitled%202.png)

-#### Pros

-simple , separation of concerns

-#### Cons

-performance , layered are highly coupled

 Components with similar functionalities are organized into horizontal layers.
 As a result, each layer performs a specific role within the application.

-The layered architecture style does not have a restriction on the number of layers that the application can have, as the purpose is to have layers that promote the concept of separation of concerns.
+- The layered architecture style does not have a restriction on the number of layers that the application can have, as the purpose is to have layers that promote the concept of **separation of concerns**.
 The layered architecture style abstracts the view ofthe system as a whole while providing enough detail to understand the roles and responsibilities of individual layers and the relationship between them.

-- every layer should only connect with only the next layer
+- Every layer should be only connected with the next layer

 Example OSI Model

+#### Layered architecture - Pros

+simple , separation of concerns

+#### Layered architecture - Cons

+performance , layered are highly coupled

 ### MV* Architecture